Priyanshu-Chand/Calculator-app/README.md

 A simple web-based calculator built using **HTML, CSS, and JavaScript**.

+## Check Demo
+🔗 [Click here to use the Calculator] (https://priyanshu-chand.github.io/Calculator-app/)

 ## Features
 - Basic arithmetic operations (+, -, ×, ÷)
 - Responsive UI